Deigmoeller/project_template/README.md

 - `LICENSE`: The BSD-3 license file.
 - `pyproject.toml`: Project metadata and dependencies managed by Poetry.
 - `README.md`: Information about the project and setup instructions.
-- `.idea/`: Contains a PyCharm configuration file misc.xml that enables black.
+- `.idea/`: Contains a PyCharm configuration files that enables black.

 ## Installation